ASCENSION HAS ADDED "AMAZON SMILE".

 Lions Club - New and slightly used eyeglasses and hearing aids

 Safe Harbor/Oconee Shelter - paper plates, paper towels, toilet paper, school lunch boxes.
 For the kitchen they need muffin pans, cooking pans, cooking utensils, and serving dishes with lids

 Golden Corner Food Pantry - non-perishable food items

 Pregnancy Care Center - diapers and baby items

 Our Daily Rest - non-perishable food items, toiletries, kitchen staples

 Helping Hands of Clemson Thrift Store - clothing, shoes, small items

-Our Next Rise Against Hunger event will be in
+Our Next Rise Against Hunger event will be determined by our committee.

 BY GREG OLIVER, THE JOURNAL